BasedHardware/omi/README.md

 ## Contributing
 [Join our Discord!](https://discord.gg/kEXXsnb5b3)
 We welcome contributions from the community!
-If you're interested in improving Friend, our current biggest goal is to launch both apps together (AppStandalone with AppWithWearable).
+If you're interested in improving Friend, our current biggest goal is to combine both apps together (AppStandalone with AppWithWearable).
 - Standalone App brings great prompts and rich structure
 - AppWithWearable brings simple bluetooth connecting functionality